hzi-bifo/mdasim/README.md

 For consistent reference back to the original input sequence, both `ref` and `sub` will be reported as if incorporated into the input sequence's strand.
 I.e., if the substitution happens in the complementary strand, both nucleotides will be complemented before logging.

+## caveats

+### `Floating point exception` on small inputs

+Smaller sizes of input fasta sequences combined with a low target coverage can give a `Floating point exception`.
+In the `example` run provided above, setting `--coverage=10` chowcases this.
+While we assume numerical issues, we have resisted the urge of [being nerd-sniped](https://www.xkcd.com/356/) in this particular case.
+But if you want to investigate, please contribute to the [issue we use to track this](https://github.com/hzi-bifo/mdasim/issues/10).

 # Citation

 MDAsim 2 extends the original MDAsim 1.2.
 Whenever you use MDAsim 2, please cite both versions: